Virginia M. Fouts peacefully answered the call of her Lord and Savior on November 28, 2019 Thanksgiving morning.

 To share a remembrance of Ginny or to express a condolence to her family, please visit: www.steenfuneralhome.com.

-To plant a tree in memory of Virginia Fouts, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Virginia Fouts, please visit our tribute store.